DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Approved
 --------

 When an image has been de-identified and is cleared for release, it will be in the ``approved`` state.
-Export will copy approved files to the export location using NCI's specified folder structure.
+The export process will copy approved files to the export location using NCI's specified folder structure.

 In the ``Approved`` folder, two buttons appear at the top: ``Export Recent`` and ``Export All``, that will allow the user to export images.
 See the ``Exporting Data`` section above for details.